lineageos4microg/android_vendor_partner_gms/README.md

 This is a collection of FOSS APKs, coupled with the respective Makefiles for an easy integration in the Android build system.

-To include them in your build, add a repo manifest file to include this repository as `vendor/partner_gms` and set `WITH_GMS` to `true` when building.
+To include them in your build, add a repo manifest file to include this repository as `vendor/partner_gms`.

 Example manifest: